 Now back to this recipe.
 A fabulous Mediterranean feast is how Ottolenghi calls this roasted vegetable tart.
 What gives the tart a Mediterranean twist is the roasted eggplant, peppers and feta cheese.

 All these veggies get caramelized when roasted and are then tossed with fried onions, and baked with eggs and cheese.
 What I love about the recipe is there are so many veggies and that it only requires 2 eggs.

 A little more about the recipe

 Some of Ottolenghi’s recipes can be complicated and long, and the way he presented this recipe I can see how it can be rather intimidating.
-When I looked at the recipe I decided there had to be a more simpler way to make this tart and still have it taste great, and there is!
+When I looked at the recipe I decided there had to be a more simpler way and still have the tart taste great, and there is!

 A few tweaks to the recipe.